pthrasher/pthrasher.github.com/_posts/2011-10-06-In-Memory-of-Steve-Jobs.markdown

 layout: post
 ---

-I was first introduced to Steve, and Apple in 2005 when I bought my first Macintosh.
+I was introduced to Steve, and Apple in 2005 when I bought my first Macintosh.

 It was a first gen Mac Mini. -- I was immediately in love.

 I used to make fun of the smug fanboys, who seemed like control freaks.
-In fact, it always seems off putting, that all these people wouldn't just leave me alone, and let me use my linux box in peace.
+In fact, it always seemed a bit off putting, that all these people wouldn't just leave me alone, and let me use my linux box in peace.
 They would always be there proclaiming, and sometimes in the most tactful ways "You need to buy a mac.
 That is the only good computer in existance."

 I distincly remember their sales pitch being "too good." -- They had learned from the best.

 Though, even this was off putting.
 It was still a sales pitch, and so it was easy to write people off as just fanboys.
 Afterall, how could just a computer actually be worth evangelizing?